Noobler28/sharkdle/README.md

 # Info
-Contact me on discord if you find any bugs or misinformation Made with javascript, html and css
-Thank you for playing
+Made with javascript, html and css.
+Thank you for playing!